Richard Karn

 Richard Karn (born Richard Karn Wilson; February 17, 1956) is an American actor, author and former game show host.
 He starred as Al Borland in the ABC series Home Improvement and as Fred Peters in the Hulu series Pen15.
 Karn was also the fourth host of Family Feud from 2002 to 2006.

 Early life

 Richard Karn Wilson was born in Seattle, Washington, on February 17, 1956.
 His father, Gene, was a Seabee who served in World War II.
 Richard graduated from Roosevelt High School and the University of Washington Professional Actor Training Program, where he was a member of Beta Theta Pi.
 Karn also gained drama experience in Scotland at the Edinburgh Festival.

 After earning his drama degree in 1979, Karn moved to New York City, where in less than a week he was hired to do a commercial for Michelob beer that was featured during Super Bowl XIV.
 When Karn joined the Screen Actors Guild, he was informed there was already a Richard Wilson, prompting him to drop his surname.
-In 1985, he made his acting debut in the off-broadway play, The Other Shore, were he also co-starred with future wife Tudi Roche.
+In 1985, he made his acting debut in the off-broadway play, The Other Shore, where he also co-starred with future wife Tudi Roche.